konstruktoid/ansible-role-hardening/README.md

 module can still be loaded manually with `modprobe module_name`.
 Using `install module_name /bin/true` prevents this.

+**Please note:** This will affect modules that the OS itself has blacklisted as part of its default setup, or that were added manually at some point, by anyone with access to your system.
+Please verify the affected modules before turning this on, under `/etc/modprobe.d/`.

+This code project does not blacklist any modules, it only blocks/disables, as described in the first paragraph of this section.

 Note that disabling the `usb-storage` module will disable any usage of USB storage devices, if such devices are needed [USBGuard](https://github.com/USBGuard/usbguard), or a similar tool, should be configured accordingly.